w04m1/butopea-tasks/butopea-task02/README.md

 - `wrap()` is used to wrap an element, kind of focus on it, so that **Cypress** commands can be used on it.

 ---
 I can't really say anything more about this tests.
-Queries to the DOM are quite simply, rather by tag name, selector, id or class name.
+Queries to the DOM are quite simple, rather by tag name, selector, id or class name.

 # Results
 ## CLI output: